 In 1986 he returned to Fiji to become Permanent Secretary of Information, first under the leadership of Prime Minister Ratu Sir Kamisese Mara, and then under Prime Minister Dr Timoci Bavadra.
 In May 1987 he was appointed Permanent Secretary to the Governor-General, Ratu Sir Penaia Ganilau, a position he held until his resignation from the civil service.

 Ambassador Thomson has been a board member of the Fiji Visitors Bureau, Fiji TV and Fiji Broadcasting Commission.
 From 1988 to 2009 he worked in private enterprise as a company director and investment/management consultant specializing in Pacific affairs, with clients ranging from government agencies to regional organizations, banks, universities and investment corporations.
 He was a founding director of Tabua Investments Ltd, the Denarau Island Resort development company.

 Ambassador Thomson is a founder member of the executive committees of the Australia-Fiji Business Council and the New Zealand-Fiji Business Council, and in 2007 was made a life member of the latter council.
-He is a published author, with one of his books, ‘Kava in the Blood’, being the winner of a Montana book award for non-fiction and a recipient of the Officer of the Order of Fiji, an award bestowed by the President of Fiji recognising contributions and achievements by Fijians to the nation.
+He is a published author, with one of his books, ‘Kava in the Blood’, being the winner of a Montana book award for non-fiction.
+In 2014 he was made an Officer of the Order of Fiji, an award bestowed by the President of Fiji recognising contributions and achievements by Fijians to the nation.